dina00/philosophy-crawler/readme.md

 - In you code editor's terminal run the following:
 1. Install requests and Beautiful Soup through `pip install requests` and `pip install beautifulsoup4`.
 3. Navigate into the project's directory `cd 'Philosphy crawler'`.
-6. Run the project `py crawler.py`.
+6. Run the project `python crawler.py`.